-Slide.
-You can also press

-or

-when viewing the MMS in manual mode.
+Next / previous To move to the next or previous slide.
+You can also press 4 or when viewing the MMS in manual mode.
 Note that this option only appears if the MMS contains more than one slide.

-Save picture To detach the picture of the

-Picture album

-Save sound To detach the sound of the current slide and save it in the the list of options.
+Save picture To detach the picture of the current slide and save it in the Picture album .
+Save sound To detach the sound of the current slide and save it in the Sound album

-Sound album.

-Close To close the MMS and go back to
+Close To close the MMS and go back to the list of options.